LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 * Please put RegionDescriptions on your map, and spell check them.
 I will do a final review of them.
 If you're curious how to do that, pull one from another map via copy/paste.
 * You can put BGM if you want to.
 Copy and paste from another map if you're unsure how it works.
 * The Succorport layer is only necessary if you want to restrict succor/teleport in a particular zone.
 Usually, this is used for lairs or progression areas to prevent skipping.
+* The ZLevel layer is only necessary if you have areas in your map that are above/below others.